GOVERNING BODY ANNUAL STATEMENT 2017-18

 Finance, Premises and Staffing

-This committee looks at the maintenance and development of the school premises, and, working in partnership with Mr. Woods and the school’s senior leadership team, makes decisions about how the school should use the budget.
+This committee looks at the maintenance and development of the school premises, and, working in partnership with Mr. McCabe and the school’s senior leadership team, makes decisions about how the school should use the budget.

-We are committed to ensuring value for money in all areas across school, whilst delivering the best education for all our children with the limited finances available in the current challenging economic climate.
+We are committed to ensuring value for money in all areas across school, whilst delivering the best education for all our children with the very limited finances available in the current challenging economic climate.

 We always welcome suggestions, feedback and ideas from parents.
 Please contact our Chair of Governors Mrs Patti Jones by emailing email@example.com or via the school office